 After a year of dissolving the U.S. Agency for International Development (USAID), withdrawing from the World Health Organization (WHO), and reducing foreign assistance for health, the Trump administration is finalizing bilateral arrangements that will define the next era of U.S. global health engagement.

-These Memoranda of Understanding (MOUs), released under the America First Global Health Strategy, intend to transition the United States away from aid and toward jointly financed health agreements.
-The 24 countries that have signed MOUs as of March 3 face widely varying cofinancing provisions, raising questions about their capacity to meet spending benchmarks, achieve target health outcomes, and replace foreign assistance.
+These memoranda of understanding (MOU), released under the America First Global Health Strategy, intend to transition the United States away from aid and toward jointly financed health agreements.
+The 29 countries that have signed MOUs as of April 13 face widely varying cofinancing provisions, raising questions about their capacity to meet spending benchmarks, achieve target health outcomes, and replace foreign assistance.

 How Much Do Countries Spend on Health?

-While a handful of MOUs have been signed in Latin America, the majority reflect partnerships with African countries.
+While a handful of MOUs have been signed in Latin America and recently Asia, the majority reflect partnerships with African countries.
 African leaders have long promised to grow domestic health spending and systems-wide self-reliance, a sentiment that 46 African Union countries captured in the 2001 Abuja Declaration [PDF] to allocate 15% of their government budgets to health.
 As of 2024, African governments devote roughly 7% of their national budgets to health, on average.

 Consistent with long-standing domestic financing goals, the new bilateral agreements outline how the United States will transfer funding responsibility from nongovernmental organizations (NGOs) and other implementing partners, previously contracted with USAID, to recipient governments, who agree to increase their investment shares over the duration of the partnerships.
-So far, the 24 MOUs govern spending between 2026 and 2030 and total nearly $20 billion, roughly 37% to be funded by the recipient governments over the next three to five years.
+So far, the 29 MOUs govern spending between 2026 and 2030 and total at least $20.2 billion, roughly 37% to be funded by the recipient governments over the next three to five years.

 Under the MOUs, some countries face more demanding funding expectations than others.
 Nigeria and Botswana pledged to fund the largest shares of MOU spending, 59% and 78%, respectively.
 Despite committing to coinvest a substantial $3 billion, Nigeria expects to increase its health spending as a proportion of its national budget only marginally, from 5% [PDF] as proposed in its 2025 budget to at least 6% [PDF] from 2026 to 2030.

-Other countries—Burundi, Dominican Republic, Madagascar, Malawi, Mozambique, and Uganda—have committed to modestly increasing their health expenditures relative to 2025 spending baselines.
+Other countries—Burundi, Dominican Republic, Eswatini, Guatemala, Madagascar, Malawi, and Mozambique—have committed to modestly increasing their health expenditures relative to 2025 spending baselines.
 Each proposes to finance less than a quarter of the MOU packages.
 Although these coinvestment expectations fall short of the America First Global Health Strategy's goal [PDF] to transition most partner countries to full self-reliance through the agreements, they account for country-level fiscal constraints.

 Malawi, for example, allocated only 3% of its 2023 budget to health, meaning its lower cofinancing expectation could permit a more gradual and realistic transition to self-reliance.
 Mozambique, meanwhile, allocated more than double Malawi's share—roughly 8% of its national budget—to health, yet it signed a cofinancing commitment five times lower than Malawi's.
 The smaller cofinancing share could be explained by the country's exceptionally high debt-repayment obligation: in 2025, 97.2% of Mozambique's gross domestic product (GDP) was owed in public debt, the highest of all MOU partner countries.